MooersLab/pymolsnips/nextpsnips.md

 	- GIFY made: No
 	- Errors: Tab triggers only work the very first time.
 Once a tab stop is inserted, it will not repeat the tab trigger action.
 	- Tab stops do appear --> need to add {} around 0.
 Regardless if {} is present around the 0, that line still appears in the snippet.
+	- Need to fix click section for installation
 ###### Brackets
 	- Installation: Success, easy
 	- GIFY made: Yes - package install, snippet install, snippet use.